Check out these actionable strategies to coordinate your estate and tax planning documents—and minimize your 2022 tax liability.

 Flexible Spending Accounts are employer-sponsored benefits that allow you to pay for certain expenses (like dependent care, medical bills, and health insurance) with tax-free funds.
 Your employer will deduct a tax-exempt percentage of your paycheck and place it in your FSA.
 Then, when those expenses pop up, you can use the money in your FSA to cover them.
 If you have to spend that money, you might as well not pay taxes on it.

-Start Planning Today With Dubuque Bank and Trust
+Start Planning Today With Dubuque Bank & Trust, a division of HTLF Bank

 Don’t wait until March to begin estate and tax planning for this year’s taxes.
 Spend the year’s end gathering all the necessary documentation, including business expenses, statements, and receipts.
-Consider all the available means of filing and paying your tax bill online—and lean on a trusted financial partner, like Dubuque Bank and Trust, to answer any convoluted questions.
+Consider all the available means of filing and paying your tax bill online—and lean on a trusted financial partner, like Dubuque Bank & Trust, a division of HTLF Bank, to answer any convoluted questions.

-Get in touch with Dubuque Bank and Trust to speak with a trusted financial partner with deep tax code knowledge.
+Get in touch with Dubuque Bank & Trust, a division of HTLF Bank to speak with a trusted financial partner with deep tax code knowledge.
 Together, you can build an estate and tax planning strategy to prepare you for the upcoming tax season.

 Products offered by Wealth Advisory Services or Heartland Retirement Plan Services are not FDIC insured, are not bank guaranteed and may lose value.